-Have you ever packed your bags and arrived at the gym only to find you forgot something?
-I have found myself in this interesting predicament a few times.
-Usually it’s been a forgotten water bottle or lock for a gym locker.
+Have you ever packed your bag and arrived at the gym only to be missing something?
+I have found myself in this situation a few times.
+Usually it’s been a forgotten water bottle, or a lock for a gym locker.
 However, one time the item I forgot was pretty important – my shoes.
-On this particular day I ended up running on a treadmill with Vibram FiveFingers.
+That day I ended up running on a treadmill with Vibram FiveFingers.

 I had planned on running that day on the treadmill.
 I had my street shoes but ever since I started running I’ve become pretty particular about footwear.
 I have running shoes and I only run in them – I don’t take long walks in them or use them while I lift weights.

 Let’s rewind to the backstory on I forgot my running shoes.
 My husband and I had planned on attending a group run that evening after work.
 It turned out to be a high of only 60 degrees and it was raining all day.
 We agreed an outdoor run w was not going to be in the cards.
 I’ve run in the rain before but usually not by choice.

 For the outdoor run I had packed a Nike singlet to run in and my Vibram FiveFingers as shoes.
 At this time I had been running barefoot in the shoes for several months and was used to running outside in Vibram shoes.
 Because of the rain we ended up at the gym.
 Before that day, I had never tried running on a treadmill with Vibram FiveFingers.